johngage/tlpf-1/content/post/my-first/index.md

 This document is in content/post/my-first/index.md .
 As a "leaf bundle", used in Hugo, with index.md, it should allow access to anything at any directory level in the same directory, as opposed  to "Branch Bundle", with _index.md, with access only in the directory level **of** the branch bundle directory i.e. the directory containing the `_index.md` ([ref](https://discourse.gohugo.io/t/question-about-content-folder-structure/11822/4?u=kaushalmodi)).

-There is a directory "gallery" with three  images:  asia.group.jpg, boxing.jpg, and china-podium.jpg.
+There is a directory "gallery" with six  images:  asia.group.jpg, boxing.jpg, and china-podium.jpg, and latimes, nature, and science.
 The same three  are inside my-first directory at the same level as index.md.
 How to show them  as a gallery?
+{{ gallery}}
 Without the album citation, it worked, but needed frontal material  to name  the pictures.

 This succeeded in displaying similarly sized images that reside in static/media, and are specifically named in the yml front material, with the odd assignment of an "album" whose name seems to be required to be "gallery".